LukeWoodward/ResultsTidyup/README.md

 Your browser also might say that Results Tidyup is "Not secure".
 What this means is that any data transmitted between your browser and the server isn't encrypted and can be intercepted.
 As Results Tidyup doesn't send your data to a server, there is no data transmitted to the server so no data that can be intercepted in this way.

-Results Tidyup does not use cookies, but it does use 'local storage' in your browser to store your event's start time.
-This is so that the event start time is remembered the next time you start the application.
-Clearing cookies in your browser may cause it to forget the saved event start time.
-Running it within a 'private' browser window will also cause it to not remember the start time.
+Results Tidyup does not use any cookies nor 'local storage' in your browser to store any data.

 ## Questions